Schedule of Events - April 11, 2015

 Explore climate science through hands-on experiments at the Climate Science Fair.
 Learn what makes a gas a greenhouse gas, how clouds form, how particles in the air cool the earth, what your carbon footprint means for the ocean, and more!
 Bring your questions to local climate researchers and green chemists, learn how to reduce your environmental impact, and join us for an ice cream social!

-The Iowa Climate Festival is made possible by a Climate Science Challenge Grant from the American Chemical Society (ACS) and is hosted by the Iowa section of the ACS in partnership with the University of Iowa Department of Chemistry, Museum of Natural History, Office of Sustainability, State Hygienic Laboratory, National Science Foundation, Center for Aerosol Impacts on Climate and the Environment (CAICE), and the City of Iowa City.
+The Iowa Climate Festival is brought to you by the American Chemical Society (ACS) and is hosted by the Iowa section of the ACS in partnership with the University of Iowa Department of Chemistry, Museum of Natural History, Office of Sustainability, State Hygienic Laboratory, National Science Foundation, Center for Aerosol Impacts on Climate and the Environment (CAICE), Center for Global and Regional Environmental Research (CGRER), and the City of Iowa City.